acroz/asyncio-example/README.md

 # asyncio example

-This repo contains an example program demonstrating a use of asyncio.
-It implements a job agent which runs another command while concurrently sending a regular heartbeat to a tracking server.
-Status information about the job is also sent to the tracking server.
+This repo contains an example program demonstrating a use of asyncio, and accompanies my [blog post] on the topic.
+The program implements an example job runner agent which runs another command while concurrently sending a regular heartbeat to a tracking server.
+Status information about the job is also sent to the tracking server on start and completion.

 ## Usage

 This example requires Python 3.7 or higher.
-If you don't have that available on your system, I recommend looking into [pyenv][pyenv] or [conda][conda].
+If you don't have that available on your system, I recommend looking into [pyenv] or [conda].

 Install the dependencies with: